Germany's Schaeuble frets about market impact if Greece drops bailout

-“I wouldn’t know how financial markets will handle it, without a program - but maybe he knows better,” Schaeuble told reporters at a meeting of G20 ministers in Istanbul.
+“I wouldn’t know how financial markets will handle it, without a programme - but maybe he knows better,” Schaeuble told reporters at a meeting of G20 ministers in Istanbul.

 Despite meeting Finance Minister Yanis Varoufakis last week, Schaeuble said he still didn’t understand how Athens planned to deal with its problems.
 He agreed with Mario Draghi of the ECB that if Athens wanted a “bridging” deal, it needs the bailout.

-“We’ve never forced anyone into a program,” Schaeuble said.
+“We’ve never forced anyone into a programme,” Schaeuble said.
 “I‘m ready for any kind of help, but if my help is not wanted, that’s fine.”
+(Reporting by Gernot Heller; Writing by Stephen Brown in Berlin)